sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

       Executor [0]:   Function[ 69  ]: Type: Reshape              Name: SqueezeNet/Reshape
       Executor [0]:   Function[ 70  ]: Type: Identity             Name: y'

-If you want to get network without Image Augumentation, according to above output, ImageAugumentation is placed on index 2.
+If you want to get network without Image Augmentation, according to above output, ImageAugmentation is placed on index 2.
-With splitting after index 3, you can get network without ImageAugumentation.
+With splitting after index 3, you can get network without ImageAugmentation.
 You must specify `-E0 -S 3-` option to `nnabla_cli convert` This command rename output to `XXX_S_E.nnp`, XXX is original name, S is start function index, and E is end function index.